 Take cuttings in spring when new growth is several inches in length.
 Side shoots of 4" in length are perfect.
 Cut the stem at an angle and remove lower leaves leaving an inch or two of the stem bare.
 Plant cutting bare side down into a well-drained soil mix.
 No fertilizer is needed at this stage.

 Harvest only lightly the first year.
-Best flavor is mid June and July or when the flowers are barely open.
+The best flavor is mid-June and July or when the flowers are barely open.